manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

              // notify
              send ("notify", cmd, view) to all replicas

 In the steady state protocol, the primary receives commands from the client.
 It sends the command to every replica through ("notify", cmd, view) message.
-On receiving a ("notify", cmd, view) message, a replica does the following: (1) if it's active in the view, it commits the cmd, and (2) notifies all replicas.
+On receiving a ("notify", cmd, view) message, a replica does the following: If it is active in the view and has not committed yet, (1) it commits the cmd, and (2) notifies all replicas.
+If it is not active in the view, then it just updates the my-cmd variable (useful during view-change).

 The commit-notify step ensures that if $r$ commits, all non-faulty replicas are notified within $\Delta$ time:
 **Claim 1:** *If a non-faulty replica commits a cmd at time $t$, then any non-faulty replicas that is active in the current view by time $t+\Delta$ will commit within time $t+\Delta$.*